00111110/00111110/README.md

 ## I'm a FrontEnd Developer
 - 💪 I like to write code
-- 🚲 I love to ride the bike
+- 🚲 I like to ride the bike
 - ⚡ I am constantly learning new things

 ### Languages and Tools: